Rahul1Pandey/devTinder/comment.md

 - API - feed API - GET/feed - get all the users from the database
 - User.findOne with duplicate emailId , which object returend

+- Explore schematype options from the    documantations
+- add required , unique lowercase , min minlength , trim
+- Add default
+- Create a custom validate function for gender
+- Improve the database scheme - Put all appropiate validation on each field in scheme
+- Add timestamps to the userscheme